LiuRan89/RBforc4d/docs/DifwithRealbook.md

 ---
 # Dif with RealBook:

-I didn't know about Realbook before, Riggedbook is the C4D version of my same name flipping book plugin for Blender.([Riggebook for blender](https://www.blendermarket.com/products/riggedbooks))
+Riggedbook is the C4D version of my same name flipping book plugin for Blender.([Riggebook for blender](https://www.blendermarket.com/products/riggedbooks))

-But I read the introduction about Realbook.
+I read the introduction about Realbook.
 The summary is as follows.

 ## Similar features: